What Is Plot? Definition and 3 Ways to Plot Your Story

 1. Exposition

-This section shouldn’t take up a huge amount of real estate in your plot, but it’s essential.
-It’s the foundation on which the rest of your plot, themes, and character arcs are built.
+This section shouldn’t take up a huge amount of real estate in your plot, but it’s essential in snagging your reader’s interest.
+Exposition is the foundation on which the rest of your plot, themes, and character arcs are built.

 2. Rising Action

 After the inciting incident the events of the plot begin to gain momentum as the characters react to the new circumstances they’ve been thrust into.
-Sometimes called “progressive complications,” this portion of the plot is about building up the stakes for your characters.
+Sometimes called “progressive complications,” this portion of the plot is about building up the stakes for your characters within the story’s conflict.
 Its role is to force the protagonist to make increasingly difficult choices in order to achieve what they want—and what they want might very well change over the course of the plot.

 Throughout these progressive complications your character becomes more and more invested in the events of the plot and begins making active choices rather than reactive ones.
 It’s these choices that lead us to the plot’s climax.